priyanships31/Object-Detection-Service/README.md

   - Detailed list of detected objects.
   - Processed image with bounding boxes.
   - Full JSON output of detection results.
-- Uses client-side JavaScript for asynchronous file upload and result display.
-- Includes inline CSS for styling and layout.

 ### `temp/`
 - Storage for input images or files.